JS-Ninjaaaa/RepoInterviewer/frontend/README.md

-# menpro README
+# repointerviewer README

-This is the README for your extension "menpro".
+This is the README for your extension "repointerviewer".
 After writing up a brief description, we recommend including the following sections.

 ## Features